 Follow your Vet’s prescription based on the diagnosis to treat the underlying condition.
 However, these are the common treatments for the symptoms of seizures:

 - Treating with Diazepam (common brand Calmpose): Immediate treatment in case the convulsion is severe and does not subside quickly and if another treatment is not available is using Diazepam (Calmpose) in IV form as 2mg suspension of 5mg tablet.
 Diazepam is a GABA enhancer and calms nerves causing the anti-convulsant action.
-However is a quickly disposed off in a dogs body (30 minutes) so is seldom used for long-term treatment.
+However, it is quickly disposed of in a dog’s body (30 minutes) so is seldom used for long-term treatment.
 A 2ml dose per 40kg body weight as an IM injection could be used to alleviate the seizure symptoms.

-- Treating with Phenobarbitone (common brand – Gardenal): Phenobarbitone/ Gardenal is also a GABA enhancer and is a controlled substance, though commonly used in case of dogs.
-Gardenal comes in 60mg tablets that is a 1 day dose for a 40kg dog in 2 divided doses.
-There are some short-term and long-term side effects that may occur including Lethargy, Sedation, Anxiety, Loss of coordination, Weight gain etc. Long term use may cause liver damage.
+- Treating with Phenobarbitone (common brand – Gardenal): Phenobarbitone/ Gardenal is also a GABA enhancer and is a controlled substance, though commonly used in the case of dogs.
+Gardenal comes in 60mg tablets that is a one-day dose for a 40kg dog in 2 divided doses.
+There are some short-term and long-term side effects that may occur including lethargy, sedation, anxiety, loss of coordination, weight gain etc. Long-term use may cause liver damage.